REcube: REthink, REvive, REuse

 Assessment

-The final grade for the course is based on your results from your responses to the graded quizzes.
-You will successfully complete the course if you reach 60% (or more) of the total score.
-The maximum score possible for each quiz is given at the top of the quiz.
-You can see your score in the quiz on your last attempt or on the 'Grades' page.
+Your final grade for the course will be based on the results of your answers to the assessed quizzes.
+You have an unlimited number of attempts at each quiz, but you must wait 15 minutes before you can try again.
+You will have successfully completed the course if you score 60% (or higher) in each one of the assessed quizzes.
+The maximum score possible for each quiz is given at the beginning of the quiz.
+You can view your score in the quiz on your last attempt or on the 'Grades' page.

 Certificate

-The Certificate of Accomplishment does not confer any academic credit, grade or degree.
+The Badge does not confer any academic credit, grade or degree.

 Information about fees and access to materials